devcode1981/File-Provider-Storage/README.md

 - GitLab Development Kit itself does not run `sudo` commands
 - It is OK to leave some things to the user (e.g. installing Ruby)

+## Differences with production

+- No NGINX to serve static files and buffer HTTP responses
+- C compiler needed to run `bundle install` (not needed with Omnibus)
+- GitLab can rewrite its program code and configuration data (read-only with Omnibus)
+- 'Assets' (Javascript/CSS files) are generated on the fly (pre-compiled at build time with Omnibus)
+- Gems (libraries) for development and functional testing get installed and loaded
+- No unified configuration management for GitLab, gitlab-shell and GitLab CI (handled by Omnibus)
+- No privilege separation between Ruby, Postgres and Redis
+- No easy upgrades
+- Need to download and compile new gems ('bundle install') on each upgrade
+- etc.

 ## Installation

 The preferred way to use GitLab Development Kit is to install Ruby and dependencies on your 'native' OS.